viiccavalcante/storybook/README.md

-# Interactive Storybook in WebGL
+# Storybook in WebGL

 This project is a simple storybook built using WebGL, where the scenes combines 3D models, animated text, transitions, and custom shaders.
-The goal was to create a proper storybook with animation, but due to timming, I had to choose change for a basic approach.
+The goal was to create a proper storybook with animation, but due to timming, I had to change for a basic approach.

 ---